fkbenjamin/pc-firebase-starter/README.md

 ./contracts$ solc -o out/ --bin --abi --optimize --overwrite Embassy.sol Citizen.sol Nation.sol NameRegistry.sol Immigration.sol
 ```

 You won't get a feedback but there will be *.abi and *.sol files in the out/ folder.
 Use these files to deploy each contract to the Blockchain one after another.
+For example, this can be done using Parity and its contract deploy feature.
+Alternatively `truffle` or `geth` is less userfriendly but feasible choice.
 This order is recommended to meet the dependencies of the contracts:

-1. NameRegistry
+1. `NameRegistry`
-2. Storage
+2. `Storage`
-4. Citizen
+4. `Citizen`
-3. Embassy
+3. `Embassy`
-4. Immigration
+4. `Immigration`
-5. Nation
+5. `Nation`

 Contracts will have links to each other to call their functions so you have to make sure all pointers are correctly set before using the infrastructure.